-Nearly 20 years ago Mark Noll published The Scandal of the Evangelical Mind, a clarion call for evangelical Christians to re-examine their attitude towards the life of the mind.
-Noll wanted to understand why contemporary evangelicalism seemed to ignore the life of the mind in preference for a more affective faith, and how this fact could be explained historically.
-In so doing Noll also alerted readers to the sometimes sophisticated intellectual life of evangelicals in the past.
-Jesus Christ and the Life of the Mind extends these aspects of the Scandal’s aims by outlining more concretely the resources upon which evangelicals might draw in order to cultivate the life of the mind as an integral part of their faith.
+Nearly 20 years ago Mark Noll published The Scandal of the Evangelical Mind, a clarion call for evangelical Christians to re-examine their attitude towards the intellect.
+Noll wanted to understand why contemporary evangelicalism seemed to ignore the life of the mind in preference for a more affective faith and how this fact could be explained historically.
+In so doing he also alerted readers to the sometimes sophisticated intellectual side of past evangelicals.
+Jesus Christ and the Life of the Mind extends these aspects of the Scandal’s aims by outlining more concretely the resources upon which evangelicals might draw in order to cultivate the intellect as an integral part of their faith.

 This strikes me as a potentially interesting revision.
 One of the things Noll calls for in his examination of the evangelical life of the mind is a reconsideration of Jesus Christ.
 Stated baldly, this seems like a rather well-worn trope.
-But if we turn Noll’s “reconsideration” of Christ into the “realization” of Christ, perhaps we get closer to his more interesting intention.
-We might rephrase Noll by saying that evangelicals already possess the intellectual resources which can help them remain faithful to their beliefs, so long as that faithfulness is understood as an appropriation and not as the literal imposition of a particular image of the past.
-To realize the past anew, as Paul Ricoeur argues in Memory, History, Forgetting, is much more than a restoring or a re-actualizing of the past, it is “a matter of recalling, replying to, retorting, even of revoking heritages.
-The creative power of repetition is contained entirely in this power of opening up the past again to the future.”
-Perhaps the evangelical appropriation of faith in today’s circumstances, in keeping with a continued (though modified) emphasis on the centrality of the Bible, the crucifixion, the experience of conversion, and practical action, can open up a new future.
+But if we turn Noll’s “reconsideration” of Christ into the “realization” of Christ, perhaps we get closer to his more provocative intention.
+We might rephrase it by saying that evangelicals already possess the intellectual resources which can help them remain faithful to their beliefs, so long as that faithfulness is understood as an appropriation and not as the literal imposition of a particular image of the past.
+To realize the past anew, as Paul Ricoeur argues superbly in La memoire, l’histoire, l’oubli, is much more than a restoring or a re-actualizing of the past, it is “a matter of recalling, replying to, retorting, even of revoking heritages.
+The creative power of repetition is unleashed in the of opening up the past again to the future.”
+Perhaps the evangelical appropriation of faith in today’s circumstances, in keeping with a continued emphasis on the centrality of the Bible, the crucifixion, the experience of conversion, and practical action, can open up a new future.
 Noll has certainly provided further impetus for a renewed evangelicalism, joining a growing chorus of popular scholars such as Christian Smith and Peter Enns arguing for much the same thing.
 The challenge, of course, will be whether or not this new future is seen as sufficiently “evangelical” enough for those who continue to identify as such.
 As Ricouer notes, one of the powers of history lies in its ability to recall past heritages, what Noll calls “a place from which to stand.”
 Yet critical history can also retort and revoke that same heritage in the name of truth and justice.
 If Noll is right, and evangelicals have displayed a willingness to forsake tradition in the name of appropriating the gospel anew, there is reason to hope that they can be enabled by their history to embrace a wider possible future.

 Jesus Christ and the Life of the Mind by Mark Noll.
 Eerdmans, 2011, 196pp.